kenatiod/MUT/Understanding Machine Understanding.md

 Key breakthroughs in this era included the development of backpropagation for training neural networks, the emergence of expert systems that could replicate human decision-making in narrow domains, and the victory of IBM's Deep Blue chess program over world champion Garry Kasparov in 1997.

-{ Insert image of Kasparov v.
+{ Insert Fig 1.3.1 -- image of Kasparov v.
 Deep Blue }

 The 21st century has seen an explosion of AI capabilities, driven by the convergence of big data, increased computing power, and new algorithmic techniques.
 Deep learning, which uses multi-layered neural networks to learn hierarchical representations from data, has achieved human-level or superhuman performance on tasks like image classification, speech recognition, and language translation.
 Other paradigm shifts include the rise of reinforcement learning, where agents learn through trial-and-error interaction with environments, and the development of large language models like GPT-3 that can generate human-like text and engage in open-ended dialogue.

-{ Insert image of GPT-3 screen reply }
+{ Insert Fig. 1.3.2 image of GPT-3 screen reply }

 (Appendix A2 provides an overview of the state-of-the-art in large language models and their emergent abilities.)